Pagan River: Watershed and course

 In addition to the primary tributaries Cypress Creek (Champion Swamp) and Jones Creek (Titus Creek, Town Farm Creek, Carrollton Branch), the Pagan River System is also supported by numerous smaller tributaries.
 These include: Williams Creek, Moone Creek, Tormentor Creek (Lake Tormentor), Little Creek, Mount Holly Creek (Blairs Creek),Canal Run, Wrenns Mill Pond and Warren Creek.
 The total water area of the Pagan River System is approximately 2,500 acres.
 It reaches a depth of 1-5 feet (MLW), COE project depth of 4-6 feet (MLW) dredged channels.

 The mean lunar tide range at Smithfield is 2.8 feet.
 Surges from strong easterly winds may augment lunar tides and cause local flooding.
 There are no significant fetches within the system and surface waters are not significantly affected by wind conditions.

 The immediate shoreline consists primarily of embayed and extensive marsh.
 There are also small sections of shoreline consisting of fringe marsh or artificially stabilized (bulkheads).
 The predominant upland use is agriculture.
 Other uses include, in order of predominance: unmanaged woodland, residential(Battery Park, Moonfield, Pagan Point, Pinewood Heights and newer development), commercial (commercial marinas, commercial docks, and businesses along the north and east side of Church Street between the Cypress Creek Bridge and the Pagan River Bridge), industrial(the Smithfield Packing Company and Gwaltney of Smithfield plants), and recreational (Carrollton Nike Park and newer development).

 Its shoreline vegetation marsh habitat supports a variety of wading birds, migratory waterfowl and fur bearing mammals (muskrat and nutria).
 The waters of the Pagan River System support a diversity of marine and, in upstream areas, brackish water finfish.
 Shellfish, especially oysters and blue crabs, were also in abundance at the time of the 1988 government report.

 Etymology

 The name of the river may come from the Algonquin language word for pecan (Cree pakan, Ojibway pagan, Abenaki pagann) "that which is cracked with a tool" referring to the nut.
 When the area was explored in the early 17th century there were many pecan trees along the banks.

+Restoration Efforts

+In 2020, the James River Association received a $1 million grant to enhance water quality along the James River through its Living Shorelines Collaborative.
+This funding made possible by the EPA, the National Fish and Wildlife Foundation, and the Chesapeake Bay Program, supported the creation of three living shoreline projects.
+These were installed in Prince George County, Isle of Wight County, and near Smithfield along the Pagan River, a tributary of the James.
+The restoration is slated to be completed by 2025.